 - The omission of hotkeys.

-If traditional hotkey solutions are all defective, how can the hotkey problems be resolved?
+If traditional hotkey solutions are all defective, how can the hotkey issue be resolved?

 Read/write splitting solution

-- Load balancing is implemented at the SLB layer.
+- Load balancing is implemented at the Server Load Balancer (SLB) layer.

 - Read/write splitting and automatic routing are implemented at the proxy layer.